 Step 2 - Pre-coding

-We will add a package of code to enable us to use our kit components.
-Click on Advanced in the Code Drawer to see more code section and look at the bottom of the Code Drawer for Add Package.
+We'll need to add a package of code to be able to use our kit components.
+Click on Advanced in the Code drawer to see more code sections and look at the bottom of the Code Drawer for Add Package.

 Note: If you get a warning telling you some packages will be removed because of incompatibility issues, either follow the prompts or create a new project in the Projects file menu.